What is Stir Up Sunday?

 Stir Up Sunday Traditions

 In years gone by, charms were hidden in Christmas puddings before they were steamed.
 From sixpences to thimbles, everything has a meaning, and each charm was reputed to tell the fortune of the finder.
 If you found a sixpence in your serving of pudding you were said to be going be rich, a thimble indicated you would always be a spinster or bachelor, and a ring meant you would be married within the year.
-This is done less frequently nowadays due to health and safely concerns, but many of us still wrap a single pound coin in waxed or greaseproof paper and tuck it in.
-The person who finds the pound coin is meant to be lucky all year.
+Other people would warp a pound coin in waxed or greaseproof paper and put it in the pudding batter before it is steamed.
+The person who finds the pound coin was meant to be lucky all year.

 I have an old family recipe for Christmas pudding, passed down from my husband’s late Grandmother.
 An authentic Victorian Christmas Pudding, we still make this recipe today and it is served every Christmas in our family.
 Find our Victorian Christmas Pudding Recipe here.